 The standard design of safety mirrors entails a curved mirror in a high visibility acrylic frame which is easy to spot for motorists.
 They can be easily implemented in public areas to control traffic flow or on private industrial sites where forklift trucks and lorries operate in tight spaces.

-Our panoramic safety mirrors offer a 360° view of areas with a high pedestrian flow.
+Our panoramic road safety mirrors offer a 360° view of areas with a high pedestrian flow.
 Unlike traffic mirrors, they are used indoors as a safety measure to ensure operations are running smoothly and prevent the chance of theft.
 Common uses of panoramic blind spot mirrors include retail stores, hospitals, indoor car parks and warehouses.
+A 360° observe mirror is a must for every shop or store.

 The simple design of traffic mirrors makes them easy to implement with minimal disruption.
 The centre of the mirror, where the mirror protrudes, is the focal point which should be angled as a central point.
 As the light hits the centre, the mirror highlights this point and provides a view of the surrounding areas.
 The wide angle is ideal for more complex areas where it can be hard to see beyond a certain point.